defidrum/defidrum/README.md

 ### Hi there 👋
+Hello my name is Jordan Drummond-Pugh!

+I'm currently working on learning full-stack development in Tech Elevator!

+I'm currently a Software Engineer at JP Morgan Chase working as a Site Reliability engineer.

+I love to code!

+You can reach me at jordandrummond0@gmail.com

+A fun fact about me is that I love to travel!
 <!--
 **defidrum/defidrum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.